Pikes Peak granite: Deposition

-About 510 million years ago, the granite was again subject to deposition and was gradually buried by thick layers of sediment.
-Over the next 450 million years, the area was covered by seas, reefs, beaches, sand dunes and mountain streams which laid down more than 15,000 feet (4,500 m) of sediment.
+About 510 million years ago, the granite mountains had largely worn away, and the area was again subject to tectonic subsidence and deposition and was gradually buried by thick layers of sediment.
+Over the next 450 million years, the area was covered by seas, reefs, beaches, sand dunes, and mountain streams from the west, all of together which laid down more than 15,000 feet (4,500 m) of sediment.

 About 60 million years ago, parts of the Western U.S. were subjected to a series of uplifts, known as the Laramide orogeny, that eventually formed the Rocky Mountains and raised Pikes Peak to its current height.

 Pikes Peak, like other portions of Colorado Rockies is still being uplifted as a part of larger tectonic processes affecting the Western United States.

 Pikes Peak Batholith

-Bathith
+Batholith

 The Pikes Peak Batholith and Granite is exposed over a large part of the central Front Range of Colorado.
-It is found as far north as the southern slopes of Mount Blue Sky west of Denver, west to South Park, and as far south as Cañon City.
+It is found as far north as the southern slopes of Mount Blue Sky west of Denver, west of South Park, and as far south as Cañon City.
 The batholith measures about 80 miles (130 km) long in the north-south direction and about 25 miles (40 km) wide east to west.
-And most of it remains underground.
+Most of the batholith remains underground.
 Geologists have found the granite at the bottom of deep wells on the plains and magnetic sensors have detected it at around 80 mi to the east.